Celebrations of Life

 Not a script read by someone who didn’t know them.

-Not something squeezed between strangers.
+Not a ceremony squeezed between other strangers.

 A deliberate moment that sounds like their name in a room full of people who loved them.